Shakespeare in the Park festivals: Shakespeare in the Park Festival at Toowoomba

-The Shakespeare in the Park Festival at Toowoomba is another location for al fresco Shakespeare performances in Australia.
-Originally presented in Toowoomba's Queen's Park (2004–2011), this festival recently moved (2012) to the University of Southern Queensland's Toowoomba campus.
-Presentations on the open-air mainstage since the festival's inception in 2004 include The Tempest, Romeo and Juliet, Macbeth, Comedy of Errors, Taming of the Shrew, Hamlet, Twelfth Night and A Midsummer Night's Dream.
-Cast includes Creative Arts students from the University of Southern Queensland and also includes a variety of other events to complement the mainstage offering each year.
+Originally presented in Toowoomba's Queen's Park (2004–2011), this festival moved in 2012 to the University of Southern Queensland's Toowoomba campus where the casts included Creative Arts students from the University of Southern Queensland.
+Presentations include The Tempest, Romeo and Juliet, Macbeth, Comedy of Errors, Taming of the Shrew, Hamlet, Twelfth Night and A Midsummer Night's Dream.
+The final performance was given in 2018.